Ransomware: Attack hits 150 countries as Europol warns of 'escalating' threat

 The patches won't do any good for machines that have already been hit.

-On Saturday, experts said it appeared that the ransomware had made just over $20,000, although they expected that number to pop when people went back into the office Monday.
+Experts said Sunday it appeared that the ransomware had made just over $32,000, although they expected that number to pop when people went back into the office Monday.

 Security agencies have so far not been able to identify who was behind the attack.
 Wainwright said Europol did not know the motive.
 He added that ransomware attacks were normally criminal rather than political in nature.
 "Remarkably few payments" had so far been made in response to this attack, he added.